alaa-khamis/looping-gifs-nerf/README.md

 - <b>Temporal Misalignment:</b>
 Even slight timing differences between the end and start frames can result in disruptive visual transitions.

-In this project, I will address those problems and provide a practical and effective solution.

 <h2> Solution </h2>

 My approach uses Nvidia's Instant-NGP and Neural Networks to produce perfect-looping renderes.